 As part of the program we are providing the services of Graham Hill an Executive Development Coach.
 Graham will run an open conversational workshop to help you think about, explore and talk about how best to maximise the benefits of your time and relationship with your mentor.

 As part of the program, you'll need to:

 There may also be opportunities to job shadow your mentor during the program.

-Graham will use this sequence in the workshop to help you think about what leadership is and give you the tools to prepare yourself so you can take full advantage of the time you spend with your mentor.
+Graham will use these lenses in the workshop to help you think about what leadership is and develop your attention and inquiry skills for the time you spend with your mentor.

-You are eligible to apply if you are in your final year of undergarduate, graduate entry masters or research degree study in the Faculty of Health Sciences.
+You are eligible to apply if you are in your final year of undergraduate, graduate entry masters or higher degree research study in the Faculty of Health Sciences.

 Successful applicants have previously held leadership positions at school, university or in their community.

-For further information contact the Events and Programs Co-ordinator at firstname.lastname@example.org
+For further information contact Danni Morgan - Events and Programs Co-ordinator at email@example.com